C3La-NS/ChatX/README.md

 More to come, help us and you'll be in the list too.

 <h2>Installation</h2>
-ChatX works out-of-the-box on demo page (INDEX.HTML).
+ChatX works out-of-the-box on demo page (INDEX.PHP).
 However, if you are considering using it on other web-sites or directories you are to complete a simple installation procedure:
 <br />
 a) Login as Admin and navigate to /client/index.php.
 In the left sidebar you will find ChatX widget.
 Copy it to your website.